WiMetrixDev/knowledge/architecture.md

 - ApiSix which sits between the user/client and the services and redirects to KeyCloak for auth
 - Backend services are only accessible through ApiSix

-### Setting up KeyCloak

-- Deploy the KeyCloak container
-- Access the admin UI (the default port is `8080`)
-- Create a realm called `wimetrix`.
-We will use them realm for our auth
-- Setup `Users`, `Groups`, and `Realm Roles`.
-- Minimum and Maximum `Refresh Token` age can be changed from `Realm settings > Sessions > SSO Session Settings`
-- Minimum and Maximum `Access Token` age can be changed from `Realm Settings > Tokens > Access Tokens`
-- Go to `Realm Settings > Token > Refresh Tokens`
-  - Set `Revoke Refresh Token` to `true`
-  - Set `Refresh Token Max Reuse` to `1`
-- Add a client scope called groups, to return the user's groups in user info routes
-  - Type should stay none and it should not be included in the token scope.
-  - Add a `Group Membership` mapper called groups (it is not present in predefined mappers)
-  - Add to Token claim `groups`
-  - Add the scope to `user info` and `token introspection`
-- Add a client scope called user_id, to return the user's id in user info routes
-  - Type should stay none and it should not be included in the token scope.
-  - Add a `User Property` mapper (it is not present in predefined mappers)
-  - Add to Token claim `user_id`
-  - Add the scope to `access token`, `user info` and `token introspection`
-- Go to the Client Scope called `roles`
-  - open the `realm roles` mapper
-  - Set `Add to access token` to `true`

 ### User Access Management With KeyCloak

 KeyCloak is an unopinionated and general purpose tool and allows many different general purpose entities.